22 hours ago

 Older Mobile Homes

-That said, older manufactured or mobile residences that were built circa 1976 may not offer as much in the way of energy conservation or help to further reduce one’s carbon footprint, but that does not mean older homes are harmful to the environment and your wallet.
-Instead, your mobile home may just need a few upgrades to ensure that it is up to code.
+Older manufactured homes, that were built circa 1976, may not offer as much in the way of energy efficiency, but that does not mean older homes are harmful to the environment, or your wallet, i.e. utility bills.
+Instead, your mobile home may just need a few upgrades to ensure that it is up to HUD Code.

-The good news is that there are a variety of ways to make your mobile home more energy efficient.
+The good news is that there are a variety of ways to make your mobile homes’ energy efficiency better.
 Simple things like adding a better insulated roof or newer kitchen appliances can do wonders.
-Other things like replacing old light bulbs with energy efficient lighting or insulating your home’s floor are quick and easy fixes that save you money.
+Other things like replacing old light bulbs with energy efficiency lighting or insulating your home’s floor are quick and easy fixes to make your manufactured home more energy efficient to save you money.